chmarsaws/realtime-web-analytics-workshop/module-2/README.md

 ## 2. Manually Updating the Kinesis Analytics Application in the Console

 In this step we are going to manually add the SQL and destination stream in Kinesis Analytics through the console.
-This is to allow you to get familiaar with Kinesis Analyitics and see the effects of modifying SQL and inspecting the in application streams.
+This is to allow you to get familiar with Kinesis Analyitics and see the effects of modifying SQL and inspecting the in application streams.

 <details>
 <summary><strong>Update the SQL (expand for details)</strong></summary><p>